-In implementing these ten transformational enterprise initiatives IO will consider the interrelationships between them and the impacts across its people, processes, and technology.
+In implementing these ten transformational enterprise initiatives IO will consider the inter-relationships between them and the impacts across our people, processes, and technology.
 Implementation progress will be closely monitored and governed.

 Each of the ten enterprise initiatives have clearly articulated three to five-year outcomes.